PTCInc/Kepware-ConfigAPI-SDK-Python/README.md

 # Kepware Configuration API SDK for Python

 This is a package SDK to create Python modules to conduct operations with the Kepware Configuration API.
-THis package is designed to work with all versions of Kepware that support the Configuration API including Thingworx Kepware Server (TKS), Thingworx Kepware Edge (TKE) and KEPServerEX (KEP).
+This package is designed to work with all versions of Kepware that support the Configuration API including Thingworx Kepware Server (TKS), Thingworx Kepware Edge (TKE) and KEPServerEX (KEP).

 ## Prerequisites